igr/blog/src/content/posts/2025-05-20-aggregations/index.md

 To summarize: using a collection to implement an aggregation between a "whole" and its "parts" effectively creates a composite relationship between the "whole" and the "part-collection."
 And that's problematic.

-## Aggregation is a Composite of Parts
+## Aggregation is a Composite of Whole and Parts

 The correct way to model aggregations is through a data type that contains both the "whole" and the collection of "parts."